forsyde/f2cc/f2cc/branches/v0.2pa/source/ticpp/readme.txt

 For example, Japanese systems traditionally use SHIFT-JIS encoding.
 Text encoded as SHIFT-JIS can not be read by TinyXML.
-A good text editor can iminterface SHIFT-JIS and then save as UTF-8.
+A good text editor can import SHIFT-JIS and then save as UTF-8.

 The <a href="http://skew.org/xml/tutorial/">Skew.org link</a> does a great job covering the encoding issue.